bsbarkur/anveshanegalu/_posts/2024-02-06-building-a-gpt-karpathy.md

 ## nanoGPT
 It is a repository for training transformers written by karpathy.
 This trained on open web text can mimic performance of gpt2, by open ai.

-## Explanation of GPT Builder code
+## Constructing a language model to generate texts (characters)

-1. Loading the dataset: Read the tiny shakespeare dataset into a string.
+* Loading the dataset: Read the tiny shakespeare dataset into a string.

-2. Take set of string in step 1, meaning only unique characters from whole corpus is taken.
+* Take set of string in step 1, meaning only unique characters from whole corpus is taken.

-3. List on the set of characters created in the step 2 is created.
+* List on the set of characters created in the step 2 is created.

-4. Sorting the list created in step 3, gives an ordering of all the characters in the tiny Shakespeare dataset.
+* Sorting the list created in step 3, gives an ordering of all the characters in the tiny Shakespeare dataset.

 ### Vocabulary Size
-Number of characters obtained in step 4 earlier is going to be the vocabulary size.
+* Number of characters obtained in step 4 earlier is going to be the vocabulary size.

-These are going to be possible elements of our sequence
+* These are going to be possible elements of our sequence.

-Vocabulary is the possible set of characters the model can see or emit.
+* Vocabulary is the possible set of characters the model can see or emit.

 ### Tokenizer

- Tokenizer means converting vocabulary to some integers.
+* Tokenizer means converting vocabulary to some integers.
- Here we convert characters to integers using vocabulary constructed above.
+* Here we convert characters to integers using vocabulary constructed above.

- Google'e `Sentencepiece` encodes text into integers, but in different schema and using different vocabulary.
+ Google's `Sentencepiece` encodes text into integers, but in different schema and using different vocabulary.
 It is a sub-word tokenizer.
 This means that you are not encoding words or characters, but sub-words

  Open ai uses `Tiktoken` library which uses Byte Pair Encoding (BPE) to encode tokens.
 This is what GPT uses.